flofloflo/laravel-distancematrix-ai/README.md

      * Default values
      */
     'defaults' => [
+        // The language which is used for returning the results
+        // see https://distancematrix.ai/dev#request_parameters for a list of supported values 'language' => 'en',
         // Unit system used for distances
         'units' => DistanceMatrix::UNITS_METRIC,
         // Driving mode used for distance calculation 'mode' => DistanceMatrix::MODE_DRIVING,
+        // Route restrictions
+        'avoid' => null,
     ]
 ];
 ```